-If you haven't tried cornmeal pancakes, they are so worth a try!
+If you haven't tried cornmeal pancakes, they are worth a try!
 The whole family is going to love this new pancake recipe!
-They are made half gluten free flour blend and half cornmeal, and the cornmeal gives them those delicious partially crisp edges.
+They are made with half gluten free flour blend and half cornmeal, and the cornmeal gives them those delicious, partially crisp edges.
 They are also a little sweeter from the corn flavor.

-Top these fluffy flapjack pancakes with maple syrup, or even this homemade Prickly Pear Syrup.
+Top these fluffy flapjack pancakes with maple syrup or this homemade Prickly Pear Syrup.

 I have lots of fun kinds of gluten free pancake recipes on the blog if you are looking for a variety!